atnikola/pokemon-analysis/README.md

 In this project, I use Python to analayze stats on all Pokemon in Generations 1 - 8, and calculate some interesting statistics based on a number of factors.

 We can use this data to answer questions such as:
--**Does a Pokemon's Type determine it's stats like: HP, Attack, Defense, etc.?**
+- **Does a Pokemon's Type determine it's stats like: HP, Attack, Defense, etc.?**
--**What is the most important stat for predicting other stats?**
+- **What is the most important stat for predicting other stats?**

 In the following sections, I will walk through my process of extracting and analyzing the information using in ```pandas DataFrames```, creating some visualizations and perform modeling using ```scikit-learn```.